-Valid Element Data Types: You can create a collection with elements of any data type listed in your project except SERIAL or SERIAL8.
+Valid Element Data Types: You can create a collection with elements of any data type listed in your project except SERIAL, SERIAL8, and BIGSERIAL.
 You can define a collection type of an existing collection or row data type.
 For example, you can define a list of a set of integers in SQL: